joanFaseDev/four-card-feature-app/README.md

   - We can use a _section_ element as a card container.
   - Each card have a title which is good because _section_ element need to have one.
 Here, a _h2_ would do.
   - Then a paragraph _p_ and a svg image/icon located in the bottom right corner.
 We can use an _img_ element here.
   - Between the _section_ and its content, we'll add a _div_ element with a width in percentage.
-That way, we won't have to _padding_ for the cards.
+That way, we won't have to use _padding_ for the cards.
   - Each card have a border top of a different color.
 Border style seems to be _inset_.
   - Also, each card use a light _box shadow_ and _border-radius_.